 Reserve Tickets to Shows & Performances

-This month is filled with family-friendly shows: A Monstrous Circus, Wild Kratts Live, Pinocchio, and PAW Patrol to name a few.
+This month has shows for all ages and interests: Monster Jam, Teen Night at SF Symphony, Back to the Future Musical, and Circus Spire: Circus Eternal to name a few.
 See our full list of upcoming shows and performances for families >

 You might also want to reserve a spot in a spring break camp and book ahead for a Parents Night Out so you can get a date night.

 It is a wonderful time to tiptoe through the tulips with your little ones.
-Tulips should be popping up at Oakland’s Temple Hill’s free gardens or Mountain View Cemetery; daffodils or tulips will be waking up at Piedmont Park; Woodside’s Filoli should have cherry blossoms, daffodils, and magnolias; San Francisco’s Botanical Garden should have blooming magnolias along with a great kids’ garden with a mud kitchen.
+Tulips should be popping up at Oakland’s Temple Hill’s free gardens or Mountain View Cemetery; daffodils or tulips will be waking up at Piedmont Park; Woodside’s Filoli should have cherry blossoms, daffodils, and magnolias; San Francisco’s Botanical Garden may still have blooming magnolias along with a great kids’ garden, complete with a mud kitchen!
 Not into flowers?
 Visit the cacti at Ruth Bancroft, the redwood grove at UC Botanical Garden, or Hayward’s Japanese Garden to spot koi fish.

 Find more tips in our Parents Guide to East Bay Gardens >>